seancope357/somni-app/DEPLOYMENT.md

 Once deployed to Vercel:
 1. Your app will be available at `your-app-name.vercel.app`
-2. Users can sign up and start using SOMNI immediately
+2. Users can sign up and start using ONEIR immediately
 3. All data is securely stored in your Supabase database
 4. Real-time updates and authentication work out of the box